ron-png/oxi-dns/README.md

 Supports plain DNS (UDP), DNS-over-TLS (DoT), DNS-over-HTTPS (DoH), and DNS-over-QUIC (DoQ).
 Ships as a single static binary with a built-in web dashboard — no dependencies, no containers required.

 > [!NOTE]
-> **Still in Beta** I do not recommend using this in any environment other than testing/development.
-If you're looking for a more battle-tested solution, check out [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome).
+> **This is a young project** - If you're looking for a more battle-tested solution, check out [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome).

 <img width="934" height="881" alt="SCR-20260402-pajz" src="https://github.com/user-attachments/assets/ba57edf1-308a-49bd-8f1c-0191a32d6939" />